 Using compression garments for lymphedema can reduce an individual’s ability to participate in physical activities.
 It is due to a few causes, such as the increase of pain and swelling that can occur when using this device on specific body parts, and also because it will restrict movement and range of motion.
-However, it is still possible for patients to participate in physical activity through these pumps.
+However, it is still possible for patients to participate in physical activity through Compression Pumps.

 4: Ineffective for Certain Body Parts

-These pumps are not very practical for specific body parts.
+Compression Pumps are not very practical for specific body parts.
 It is due to how the pump works, depending on the affected area’s range of motion and size.
 It is also important to note that these pumps are FDA-approved for treating lymphedema.
 Therefore, it is essential to be aware of their quite limited effectiveness.

 Benefits of using Lymphedema Garments For Treating Lymphedema